farhan-mohammed/tohacks-2021/README.md

 - Determining the scope of our library/platform
 - Learning Firebase and applying it using Redux
 - Merge conflicts with Git version control and lag with peer programming
+- Connecting everyone to all the DBaaS we used (CRDB and Datastax)

 ## ✅ Accomplishments that we're proud of